osohq/oso/new-docs/content/any/getting-started/policies/index.md

   - Leverage the inheritance structure of application types with **specialized rules**, supporting more sophisticated access control models.

 - You can use **built-in methods** on primitive types & literals like strings and dictionaries, exactly as if they were application types.

+{{% callout "What's next" blue %}}

+- Check out our [How-To Guides](guides) for more on using Polar policies for authorization.
+- Check out the [Polar reference](reference/polar) for more on Polar policies.

+{{% /callout %}}